 Squamish Lil’wat Cultural Centre in Whistler

 The Squamish Lil’wat Cultural Centre is a great place to visit and learn about Indigenous culture and history any time of the year.
-Located in Whistler’s Upper Village at 4584 Blackcomb Way, the centre has exhibits and a really good gift shop.
+Located in Whistler’s Upper Village at 4584 Blackcomb Way, the centre has exhibits and a really nice gift shop.
 The centre also offers tours daily and hosts special events for the public at various times.

 Other Information